DAMAVISHNUVARDHAN/VLSI-LAB-EXP-1/README.md

-# EXPERIMENT-1 SIMULATION AND IMPLEMENTATION OF LOGIC GATES, ADDERS & SUBTRACTOR
-# DATE:
-# AIM:
+# VLSI-LAB-EXPERIMENTS
-To simulate and synthesis Logic Gates,Adders and Subtractor using vivado 2023.2.
+#AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.

-# APPARATUS REQUIRED:
-vivado 2023.2

-# PROCEDURE:
+#APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA
+#Procedure:
 STEP:1 Start the vivado software, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.